-One thing that’s immediately obvious on a visit to the building of the Center for Advanced Studies and the Arts, or CASA, located in Oak Park, is that while it looks like a regular school building from the outside, on the inside, it's really not your typical public high school.
+One thing that’s immediately obvious on a visit to the building of the , or CASA, located in Oak Park, is that while it looks like a regular school building from the outside, on the inside, it's really not your typical public high school.

 In one large, light-filled room, dancers respond to the counts called out by their teacher in what could be a scene from Fame.
 In another, students settle into groups of twos and threes to work out complex chemistry problems.
 And in another classroom, filled with the smell of oil paint, student artists hunch over their sketchpads.

 Hallways are quieter, since only about 350 students take classes at CASA.
 No bells signal the end of one class and the beginning of another; instead, as in a college environment, students and teachers keep an eye on the time and get to class on their own.

 CASA offers talented students in six public school districts — Berkley, Ferndale, Oak Park, Madison, Clawson and Lamphere — an opportunity to take the kinds of classes their home districts might not be able to offer.